Mind0xP/OWASP-17_CTF_Writeups/shopaholic/README.md

 ```
 ![NC via ELi](https://gyazo.com/3489861369a70b000067419aa54f530e.png)

-Nice, so we **verified our code execution** on the webserver, lets try and grab our flag.
+Nice, so we **verified our code execution** on the web server, let's try and grab our flag.

 So in order to get output in the HTTP Response, we will use the "Spring Framework" `StreamUtils` class and call the `copyToString()` method.
 We can pass an input stream to this method and get the contents of the stream as a response.
 the finaly payload should look like the following: